dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 In this way, the Church encoding hides the loops and allows us to represent iterative computations without recursion.

+At the same time, it guarantees that all recursive structures will be finite and all operations on those structures will terminate.

 ### Church encoding and `fold` types are equivalent

-There is an equivalence relationship between a Church-encoded type, such as `ListInt`, and the type of the corresponding `foldLeft` function.
+How to generalize `foldLeft` from `ListInt` to arbitrary other recursive types?
+That is done via an equivalence relationship between a Church-encoded type, such as `ListInt`, and the type of the corresponding `foldLeft` function.

 Looking at the type of `foldLeft` for `ListInt`, we note that the type of functions `F r → r` is equivalent to a pair of functions: one function with zero arguments (returning just `r`) and one with the type signature of `update : r → Integer → r`.
 For this reason, the data required to create a function of type `F r → r` is the same as the data contained in the arguments of `foldLeft` (that is, `init` and `update`).